heatblazer/udp-tcp-daemon/README.md

     8. GUI must perform Goertzl algorithm for DTM and filtering the sample data.

 ## BUGS
-    1. Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.
-Pending fix...
+    [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.
+    I am tracking it down.

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.